open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >     sum(i/Nsim)
 >     [1] 0.8081

-## Power and sample size for the one-sided z-test for a single normal mean
+## Power and sample size for the one-sided  $z $
+-test for a single normal mean

 > Suppose we want to test  $H_0:\mu=\mu_0 $
 >  vs  $H_1:\mu>\mu_0 $